RAUL1217/Heart-Attack-Prediction-Analysis/README.md

 ## Problem Statement : Heart Attack

 ## Why this problem :
    A heart attack increases the risk of this life-threatening condition.
-It can lead to death (sudden cardiac death) without immediate treatment.
+It can lead to death without immediate treatment.
 By using data and machine learning, we can avoid the risk of heart attack and reduce the number of deaths from heart attack.

 ## Data Content